megpeer/private-events/README.md

 # Event Manager
 Event Manager was created for the [private events](https://www.theodinproject.com/lessons/ruby-on-rails-private-events) project from the Odin Project Rails curriculum.
-The purpose fo the project is for users to create events, and attend other user's events.
+The purpose of the project is for users to create events, and attend other user's events.
 With the ability to track user attendance to past and present events.

-# Technologies used:
+# Technologies Used
 - Ruby version 3.4.4
 - Rails Version 8.0
 - Devise Version 4.9.4